timcdlucas/translucent_interpretable_ML_review/translucent.md

 stochastic values
 -->

-This reputation is not totally unfounded with a number of factors making machine learning models difficult to interpret (Figure @fig:schematic).
+This reputation is not totally unfounded with a number of factors making machine learning models difficult to interpret.
 Firstly, they are often nonparametric.
 They therefore estimate nonlinear relationships between covariates and response variables which can be difficult to interpret.
 Furthermore, these relationships are often not summarised in a small number of interpretable parameters as would be found in a polynomial or mechanistic model.